top of page

 Inipi (commonly called sweat lodge) is a Lakota word meaning "breathing life".
 This ceremony has been transmitted through generations for thousands of years to improve people's lives.
 It is a sacred place to explore, develop and enhance our relationship to what is.
 An accelerator to spiritual growth and a powerful way to pray, cleanse and heal ourselves.

-Inipi ceremony is ongoing in Tijeras, New Mexico (Yrisarri).
+Inipi workshops are ongoing in Tijeras, New Mexico (Yrisarri).
 Anyone respectful is welcome to join.
 It is an opportunity to honor ourselves and life on Earth.

 Similar to the way the Fire Keeper builds the Inipi ceremony through his/her relationship to the fire, participants build their individual ceremony within the collective ceremony - through their relationship with the Great Spirit - from the moment they commit themselves to it.
 All energy directed in synergy with the ceremony will accumulate to become gifted back to the participants and to Life.
 Clear intentions and committed engagement are what make this process powerful.
 Please reflect on what you would like to receive from the ceremony.

 We have limited spots for about 13 people in the lodge.
 These spots can be a considerable blessing for people.
-Please avoid canceling at the last minute for that reason, which makes it difficult for someone to fill that spot.
+Signing up for an Inipi is a significant commitment in relationship to oneself, Tunkashila (helping spirits), the ones providing the ceremony, and our relatives joining along.
+For these reasons please avoid canceling especially at the last minute, which also makes it difficult for someone to fill that spot.

 It is important to avoid alcohol, drugs or anything that alters your natural state 24 hours prior to the ceremony.
 If you are taking medication, have any health issues, concerns or questions please discuss with Jacques here prior to attending.

-On the day of the lodge, make sure to come well hydrated and satiated from a balanced and nourishing meal.
-We recommend wearing light and comfortable clothing inside the lodge, and bringing a water bottle, 3 towels, a change of clothes and a flashlight for after the lodge (we get heavily steamed in the lodge).
+On the day of the lodge, make sure to come well hydrated.
+You may also consider being well satiated from a balanced and nourishing meal, others prefer to fast.
+We recommend wearing light and comfortable clothing inside the lodge, and bringing a water bottle, 3 towels, flashlight, and a change of clothes for after the lodge (we get heavily steamed in the lodge).
+If you are staying overnight after the Inipi, bring a sleeping bag, a pillow and any food you’ll need for the next day.

-Mantras, healing songs and songs of love, hand drums, rattles and any appropriate musical instruments are encouraged for inside the lodge!
+Mantras, healing songs and songs of love, as well as any appropriate musical instruments such as hand drums and rattles are encouraged for inside the lodge!

 We are looking forward to celebrating with you!